AXI protocol overview

 - B for signals on the Write Response channel

-Note: B stands for buffered, because the response from the completer happens after all writes have completed.
+Note: B stands for buffered, because the response from the slave happens after all writes have completed.

 Main AXI features